District 54 announced its policy for free lunches and milk for those students unable to pay under the Illinois Free Lunch and Special Milk Programs.

 Verification: School officials may verify the information on the application at any time during the school year.

 Fair Hearing: You may speak with school officials if you do not agree with the decision on your application or with the results of verification.
 You also may ask for a fair hearing.
-If you wish to request a hearing you must do so in writing and send your request to: Debra Ancona, Assistant Superintendent, Administrative Support and Program Evaluation, School District 54, 524 E. Schaumburg Road, Schaumburg, IL 60194.
+If you wish to request a hearing you must do so in writing and send your request to: Paul Goldberg, Assistant Superintendent, District Improvement, School District 54, 524 E. Schaumburg Road, Schaumburg, IL 60194.

 Confidentiality: Information submitted on your application is only used by school officials to determine if your child(ren) qualify for free lunch/milk.
 The signature of the child’s parent or legal guardian is required on the application to allow school officials to determine eligibility for other services.